What Is Key West Known For Pin 1

 Regardless of whether you’re searching for laid-back beaches and historic attractions or scrumptious dishes and vibrant nightlife, you’ll find it in this small, funky town.

-But don’t be fooled by the southernmost U.S. city’s small size.
+But don’t be fooled by the small size of the southernmost U.S. city.
 There’s a lot to cover, so plan your visit carefully.

 Have you been to Key West?
 Why do you think people love it so much?